Communist Party of Nepal (Unified Marxist–Leninist): Revival (2021–2025)

 On 25 August 2021, former prime ministers Madhav Kumar Nepal and Jhala Nath Khanal split from the party along with 55 members of the Central Committee, 25 members of the House of Representatives and seven members of the National Assembly and formed the CPN (Unified Socialist).
-Other leaders also broke away from the party, with Hridayesh Tripathi forming the People's Progressive Party and former vice-chairman Bamdev Gautam forming the CPN (Unity National Campaign).
+Other leaders also broke away from the party, with Hridayesh Tripathi forming the People's Progressive Party and former vice-chairman Bam Dev Gautam forming the CPN (Unity National Campaign).
 Following the split, the party lost its majority in Bagmati and Province 1 and Shakya and Acharya resigned following which the party was in opposition in all seven provinces.
-The 10th National Convention of the party was held in Chitwan between 26 and 29 November 2021 with K.P.
-Sharma Oli being reelected as the party chair.
+The 10th National Convention of the party was held in Chitwan between 26 and 29 November 2021 with K. P. Sharma Oli being reelected as the party chair.

 In the 2022 local elections, 11,929 councillors were elected from the party, including 206 mayors and rural chairs.
 The party lost their mayoral seats in Kathmandu and Pokhara and failed to win the mayoral elections in any of the six metropolitan cities in the country.
 The party formed electoral pacts with the People's Socialist Party, Rastriya Prajatantra Party and other minor parties to contest the 2022 general and provincial elections.
 Former deputy prime minister and Rastriya Prajatantra Party Nepal chair, Kamal Thapa, also contested the election under the party's electoral symbol.
 At the 2022 general election, the party won 79 seats and became the second largest parliamentary party.
 The party also emerged as the largest party in provincial assemblies in Province 1, Madhesh and Lumbini at the 2022 provincial elections.

 The party backed CPN (Maoist Centre) chairman Pushpa Kamal Dahal's bid to become prime minister and joined a coalition government under him on 26 December 2022, with Bishnu Prasad Paudel joining the cabinet as deputy prime minister.
 However, the coalition lasted less than two months.
 In March 2024, the party again supported CPN (Maoist Centre)'s coalition before withdrawing support for the government in July later that year.
-Party chairman K.P.
-Sharma Oli was appointed as prime minister for the fourth time with the support of Nepali Congress on 15 July 2024.
+Party chairman K. P. Sharma Oli was appointed as prime minister for the fourth time with the support of Nepali Congress on 15 July 2024.